 Restoration Process of a 1975 T2 VW Kombi Baywindow

-Ever wanted to know what was involved in restoring a vintage vehicle, or maybe learn some new information if you’re restoring a vehicle like this yourself, here’s our brief journey, beginning from August 2018 – month-by-month at the moment.
+Ever wanted to know what was involved in restoring a vintage vehicle?
+Here’s our brief journey, beginning from August 2018 – month-by-month.
 If you have any questions – we’d be happy to help you out (although we are learning as we go), leave us a comment below.

 This is the first photo of the Kombi before we bought it.
 A bit of an old rusty heap.
 Although, we made sure there were only small patches of rust to cut out and weld, as much as we could.
 On the first inspection, it was impossible to see absolutely everything, nasty rust areas can be hidden.
 We were lucky, as there were only small areas of rust.
 The vehicle was towed back home, the Kombi’s engine worked but not the brakes.
 Once home, we stripped out everything from inside, including the kitchen sink, cupboards and seats.
 We gave it a thorough washdown.
 We spent sometime bleeding the brakes, which seemed to take for ages, myself in the driver’s seat taking instructions from my husband, “push down on the brakes slowly,” “are you pushing slowly?”